-Our team helps workers file appeals and take other steps to seek and secure the medical payments, wage benefits, and other benefits they deserve after an on-the-job injury.
+Our team helps workers file appeals and take other steps to secure the medical payments, wage benefits, and other benefits they deserve after an on-the-job injury.
+If we believe we can help you recover your benefits or a settlement, we will take on your case at no upfront expense to you.

 Lake Charles Workers’ Compensation Insurance Coverage